jesusacev/WAS/guia/instalacionwas.rst

 .. image:: ../imagenes/was/037.png

-- Le damos a añadir repositorios:
+- Le damos a añadir repositorio...:

 .. image:: ../imagenes/was/038.png